 It's a car that plays a very deft hand, bridging the gap between the mainstream and premium marques while delivering comfort and value that's often market-leading.
 It's why the Passat is now Volkswagen's most successful nameplate and the reason why Wolfsburg can't afford to get generation eight wrong.
 Hence this revised version.

-In the petrol range, things kick off with the VW Group's familiar 150PS 1.5-litre TSI EVO unit, then there's a 2.0 TSI powerplant which has to be had with a DSG auto 'box.
-It's offered in front-driven form with 190PS or with 4MOTION in 272PS form.
+For petrol people, there's the VW Group's familiar 150PS 1.5-litre TSI EVO unit, available with either manual or DSG auto transmission.
 Up to a quarter of Passat sales are expected to be taken by the Plug-in hybrid petrol/electric GTE version, which mates a 1.4 TSI petrol engine with an electric motor.
-This derivative now uses an upgraded lithium-ion battery which now enables a longer 34-mile WLTP-rated driving range.
-Across the line-up, there's a new 'Travel Assist' feature which allows the car to be driven at highway speeds in partly automated mode.
+This derivative now uses an upgraded lithium-ion battery which now enables a longer 36-mile WLTP-rated driving range.

 Design and Build

 The difficulty in attracting buyers away from the likes of BMW and Audi is that you need your product to offer all the attractions of a BMW and Audi but at a more competitive price.
 That includes looking as expensive as these brands, which is something the Passat has often struggled to achieve.
 Not any more.
 At least not from the outside, where this facelifted version of the eighth generation Passat looks sleek, chiselled and polished, with full-LED head and tail lights that emphasise the car's width.